forkcms/documentation/module guide/templates.md

 $this->tpl->assign('item', $this->record);
 ```

 With this code, the array in `$this->record`, containing our article, is parsed into the template as the array item.
-The syntax for reading elements from an array in a template is the dot-syntax, preceding the variable name with an $.
-On the sixth line your see `{$item.title}`.
-This does nothing more than echoing the value in the field 'title' of our array 'item'.
+The syntax for reading elements from an array in a template is dot-syntax, and we precede the variable name with a dollar sign ($).
+On the fifth line you see `{$item.title}`.
+This does nothing more than echo the value of the 'title' field in our 'item' array.

-In some cases, you'll have array's in array's, in array's, in ... you'll write them next to each other as in our example: `{$navigation.previous.title}`
+In some cases you'll have arrays in arrays, in arrays, in ... you get the point.
+You'll simply chain them in dot-syntax as follows: `{$navigation.previous.title}`

 > **Plain simple vars**
 > Not everything needs to be an array.
 A normal variable is possible too: